 Saving and budgeting do not have to be overwhelmingly paralyzing.

-Committing to valuing your finite life energy and time by saving your money will certainly get you going on the right path.
+Committing to valuing your finite life energy and time by saving money will certainly get you on the right path.

-To add, expect your mind to tell you that you cannot be financially free and that you should just quit it.
+Additionally, expect your mind to tell you that you cannot be financially free and should just quit it.

-Or, it might tempt you to think about “living in the present moment” and not worry about the future at all.
+Or, it might tempt you to think about “living in the present moment” and not worry about the future.

 It may also lure you into comparing your journey with others who appear to have it all together.

-Acknowledge those limiting beliefs as merely “noise” and commit to steadfastly sticking to the plan.
+Acknowledge those limiting beliefs as merely “noise” and commit to the plan.

-It is normal (and human) to feel discouraged sometimes but do keep on plugging ahead.
+Sometimes, it is normal (and human) to feel discouraged but keep plugging ahead.

-It is not a perfectly paved road; everyone is allowed to fall off the wagon, and everyone is encouraged to get back on it again.
+It is not a perfectly paved road; everyone is allowed to fall off the wagon and encouraged to get back on it.

-Lastly, I hope you find these actionable strategies beneficial to your financial journey.
+Lastly, I hope these actionable strategies benefit your financial journey.

-If you have another simple strategy that you have found to be exceedingly valuable, please feel free to let me know so I can add it to this list.
+If you have another simple strategy that you have found to be exceedingly valuable, please let me know so I can add it.